wp-plugins/widget-manager-light/readme.txt

 * Go to Appearance -> Widgets
 * Select a Widget in any sidebar
 * Click on the Set Visibility button
-* Select pages to display on or hide from
+* Select where to display on or hide from

 Follow on [Twitter](http://twitter.com/OTWthemes) |
 [Facebook](http://www.facebook.com/pages/OTWthemes/250294028325665) |